News Tips & advice Finance

 Depending on your work, these may also be relevant:

-• Cyber insurance: protection against data breaches and hacks.
+• Cyber insurance: protection against data leaks and hacks.

 • Business interruption insurance: compensation for downtime due to damage.